 Items we had along for our fishing charter in Cabo:

-When we set out for a day of fishing in Cabo San Lucas, I made sure to pack a few essentials that made all the difference out on the water.
-First, I wore my EmeTerm Fashion Nausea Relief Wristband, which was a total game-changer for preventing motion sickness—no drowsy side effects, just smooth sailing.
 I also lathered up with reef-safe sunscreen to protect both my skin and the beautiful marine ecosystem.
 A pair of polarized sunglasses helped cut the glare off the ocean, making it easier to spot fish, and my UV-protective shirt kept me cool while shielding me from the strong Baja sun.
 With these key items, I could focus on the fun and the fish, not the discomfort.

 If you’re visiting Cabo during whale season, whale watching is an absolute must!
-During our 7-day stay in Cabo San Lucas in March, we chose to do one dedicated whale watching tour—but since we ended up out on the water a few other times, it felt like we had three amazing whale encounters.
+During our 7-day itinerary in Cabo San Lucas in March with family, we chose to do one dedicated whale watching tour—but since we ended up out on the water a few other times, it felt like we had three amazing whale encounters.
 We booked with Cabo Escape, and their morning tour with breakfast and mimosas was the perfect way to start the day.
 While we were whale watching in Cabo, we even saw a glass bottom boat tour whale watching.
 This would be a fun way to get a chance at seeing a whale under the water (if you’re lucky).

 Enjoying the Beach